 Dentistry at the University of Iowa began in 1882 as a single department.
 In 1900 the University underwent general reorganization and the Dental Department became the College of Dentistry.
 Today the college is Iowa's only provider of dental education and ranks as a leader in dental education nationwide.

 The college and its educational programs are accredited by the Commission on Dental Accreditation of the American Dental Association, an independent tripartite commission authorized and recognized by the Commission on Post-Secondary Education.

 Programs offered by the college cover the full spectrum of dentistry and closely integrated fields.
-They include the Doctor of Dental Surgery program (D.D.S.), which prepares general dentists; advanced education programs in all dental specialties, each of which may lead to certification in a dental specialty; several advanced education programs in other areas of dentistry, including the oral science program, which offers M.S. and Ph.D. degrees; post-D.D.S. residency programs in general dentistry and hospital-based dentistry; and a wide variety of continuing education programs for dental and allied professions.
+They include the Doctor of Dental Surgery program (D.D.S.), which prepares general dentists; advanced education programs in all dental specialties, each of which may lead to certification in a dental specialty; several advanced education programs in other areas of dentistry, including the oral science program, which offers a M.S. degree in conjunction with a speciality certificate; a Ph.D. degree; post-D.D.S. residency programs in hospital-based dentistry; and a wide variety of continuing education programs for dental and allied professions.